Robert Webb (cricketer, born 1806)

 Robert Holden Webb (22 February 1806 – 10 March 1880) was an English cricketer with amateur status, later an Anglican priest.

 Webb was educated at Eton College and then Christ's College, Cambridge.
-He is recorded as playing for Cambridge University in three first-class cricket matches from 1826 to 1827, totalling 24 runs with a highest score of 10 and holding no catches.
+He is recorded as playing for Cambridge University in three matches from 1826 to 1827, totalling 24 runs with a highest score of 10 and holding no catches.
 He was ordained as a Church of England priest in 1830 and was rector of Essendon from 1844 until his death.